GoogleChrome/developer.chrome.com/site/en/docs/webstore/apps_vs_extensions/index.md

 Apps and extensions may present a very different user experience, but fortunately for developers, there’s a consistent model for packaging and distributing apps.
 Here’s what they have in common:

-**Packaging:** Both are packaged as “.crx” files.
+**Packaging:** Both are packaged as ".crx" files.
 These CRX files are special ZIP archives that contain a manifest.json config file, along with the resources composing the app or extension.

 **Browser Support for Development:** The Google Chrome browser has built-in support to help you develop your app or extension.
-You can view all apps and extensions at **chrome://extensions/** (also accessible via menus), and by clicking on “Developer Mode”, you get access to tools for adding, reloading, and packing your apps and extensions.
+You can view all apps and extensions at **chrome://extensions/** (also accessible via menus), and by clicking on "Developer Mode", you get access to tools for adding, reloading, and packing your apps and extensions.
 You can also pack CRX files from the command line.